nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <details>
 <summary>Reveal the answer!</summary>
 <br>
-<p>According to the <a href="https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm">Bureau of Labor Statistics</a>, approximately <b>20% of sole proprietorships fail within the first year</b>, while around 50% fail within the first five years.
+<p>According to the <a href="https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm" target="_blank">Bureau of Labor Statistics</a>, approximately <b>20% of sole proprietorships fail within the first year</b>, while around 50% fail within the first five years.
 </p>
 <p> However, these statistics vary depending on the industry and the specific circumstances of each business.</p>
 </details>